Overview of the Gelug Monastic Education System

 - Prajnaparamita (phar-phyin), far-reaching discriminating awareness, is the study of the stages and paths of mind (sa-lam) needed for the realization of voidness, liberation, and enlightenment.
 It is based on Filigree of Realizations (mNgon-rtogs-rgyan, Skt.
 Abhisamayalamkara) by Maitreya (rGyal-ba Byams-pa).
 Although Maitreya’s text is written from a Prasangika-Madhyamaka (dBu-ma thal-‘gyur-pa) viewpoint, its twenty-one Indian commentaries are written from the Svatantrika-Madhyamaka (dBu-ma rang-rgyud-pa) point of view, and most prominently its Yogachara-Svatantrika (rNal-‘byor spyod-pa’i rang-rgyud-pa) division.

 - Madhyamaka (dbu-ma), the middle way, is the study of voidness according to the Prasangika-Madhyamaka view.
 The Svatantrika division studied in conjunction with this is Sautrantika-Svatantrika (mDo-sde spyod-pa’i rang-rgyud-pa).
-Madhyamaka study is based on A Supplement to (Nagarjuna’s) "Treatise on the Middle Way" (dBu-ma-la ‘jug-pa, Skt.
+Madhyamaka study is based on A Supplement to (Nagarjuna’s "Root Verses on) the Middle Way" (dBu-ma-la ‘jug-pa, Skt.
 Madhyamakavatara) by Chandrakirti (Zla-ba grags-pa, dPal-ldan grags-pa).

 - Pramana (tshad-ma), valid cognition, is the study of the proofs for the validity of such essential points as the Three Supreme Gems, rebirth, and omniscience.
 It is based on A Commentary to (Dignaga’s "Compendium of) Validly Cognizing Minds" (Tshad-ma rnam-‘grel, Skt.
 Pramanavarttika) by Dharmakirti (Chos-kyi grags-pa).
 Several of its chapters are from the Sautrantika viewpoint and others the Chittamatra.